 To this day, the Swiss government, despite now acknowledging IGM practices having been "denounced at the political level by the Federal Parliament and Council as well as by the National Ethics Commission in its Opinion No. 20/2012 'On the management of differences of sex development.
-Ethical issues relating to intersexuality'",12 undeviatingly refuses to "take effective legislative, administrative, judicial or other measures" to protect intersex children, but instead claims IGM practices leading to "considerable consequential damage and severe suffering of persons concerned" would be strictly a thing of the "past", and the recommendations of the Swiss National Ethics Commission (NEK-CNE) relating to the Federal Government all to be "already implemented or in the process of being implemented" with the only exception of the "free psychosocial support" for persons and families concerned which the government considered "impossible".13
+Ethical issues relating to intersexuality" (State Report, para 188), and further acknowledging that IGM practices result in "considerable consequential damage and severe suffering of persons concerned",14 undeviatingly refuses to "take effective legislative, administrative, judicial or other measures" to protect intersex children, nor to facilitate data collection, but instead counterfactually claims: